mabartlett/TCSS422Notes/_topics/05_threads.md

 int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine)(void*), void *arg);
 {% endhighlight %}

 - `pthread_t *thread` is the thread being initialized.
 It should have been declared before calling `pthread_create`.
+Notice that this is a *pointer*, so we need the thread's address, which means you'll want to use the `&` operator.
 - `pthread_attr_t *attr` is usually `NULL`.
 - `void *(*start_routine)(void*)` is a pointer to the function the thread should start running.
 Don't get confused here.
 All that's needed from you is simply the name of the function.
-- `void *arg` is the argument to pass to the above function.
+- `void *arg` is the argument--another pointer--to pass to the above function.
 If you want to pass more than one argument, simply put them all in a `struct`.

 If successful, the function returns 0; otherwise, it returns an error code number and `*thread` is undefined.
 You must join the thread later with the following function: